sojharo/dotfiles/README.md

 - https://github.com/junegunn/fzf
 - https://www.quora.com/Is-there-a-Vim-plugin-that-lets-you-easily-see-the-git-blame-on-the-files-you-are-editing

-### Other tools I use that are not configured here.
+### Other tools I use that may not be configured here.

 - CTop
 - K9s
+- fzf
+- tree
+- fd (using for fzf, maybe replace with ripgrep later)

 ### References